-Extract the ashtray and empty it.
+- Extract the ashtray and empty it.

 Never put paper in the ashtray.
-Hot ash could ignite the paper in the ashtray and cause a fire.
+Hot ash could ignite the paper in the ashtray and cause a fire. \blacksquare

-Cigarette lighter\
+Cigarette lighter

-Fig. 118 The cigarette lighter is located in the electric socket on the front of the centre console
+Fig. 118 The cigarette lighter is located in the power socket on the front of the centre console

-- Press on the cigarette lighter ⇒ fig. 118 to activate it ⇒ A. - Wait for the lighter to pop out slightly. - Pull out the cigarette lighter and light the cigarette on the glowing coil.
+- Press on the cigarette lighter \Rightarrow fig. 118 to activate it \Rightarrow \triangle . - Wait for the lighter to pop out slightly. - Pull out the cigarette lighter and light the cigarette on the glowing coil.